Kathy Ferguson: Early life and education

 Ferguson received a B.A. in political science in 1972 from Purdue University.
 She received a doctorate in political science from the University of Minnesota in 1976, writing the first feminist dissertation in the department.

 Ferguson has taught at Siena College in Albany, New York, the Institute for Advanced Studies in Vienna, Austria, and the University of Gothenburg, Sweden.
 She currently teaches at the University of Hawaiʻi, where she serves as Chair of the Political Science Department.

 Ferguson received a Fulbright appointment at Ben Gurion University in Beer Sheva, Israel in 1999.

 In 2009, The American Political Science Association's Women and Political Research Section awarded her the Okin-Young Prize, recognizing the year's "best paper on feminist political theory published in an English language academic journal."
 The award recognized an article that would serve as the basis for the book Emma Goldman: Political Thinking in the Streets.
 The book was the result of research conducted with the help of the Emma Goldman Papers Project at the University of California, Berkeley.

-Ferguson is involved with the International Dyslexia Association in which she volunteers to tutor dyslexchildren and adults.
+Ferguson is involved with the International Dyslexia Association in which she volunteers to tutor dyslexic children and adults.